BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 </branch-config>
 ```

 You can get your iOS Team ID from the Apple Developer Portal.
 Once done, you have successfully enabled universal links for iOS. `READ_FROM_DASHBOARD` is the four-character value in front of all your links.
 You can find it listed in the custom domain field at the bottom of the [Branch link settings](https://dashboard.branch.io/#/settings/link).
-It will look something like this: `/WSuf` (the initial `/` character should be included).
+It will look something like this: `/WSuf`.
+The initial `/` character should be included.

 If you use a custom domain or subdomain for your Branch links, you should also add a key for `<host name="mycustomdomainorsubdomain" scheme="https" />`.